Michelle Wie West: Early life, family and education

 Wie graduated from Punahou School in Honolulu in June 2007.
-On December 19, 2006, she announced that she would be attending Stanford University, where there are family ties.
+On December 19, 2006, she announced that she would be attending Stanford University, where were family ties.
 Her paternal grandfather was a visiting professor, and an aunt and uncle are both graduates.
 She enrolled in September 2007 as a freshman, but as a professional golfer, Wie was not eligible under NCAA rules to play for Stanford's golf team.
 During her first three years at Stanford, she attended only during the fall and winter quarters, running from late September through mid-March each year.
 She took leaves of absence during the rest of the year to play professional golf.
 Wie completed her studies at Stanford in March 2012 with a major in communications.
 She participated in the university's graduation ceremony in June 2012.

 Amateur career (2000–2005)

 Wie began playing golf at the age of four.
 In 2000, at the age of ten, she became the youngest player ever to qualify for the U.S. Women's Amateur Public Links Championship.
-Eight years later, Wie's mark was surpassed by fellow Hawaiian Allisen Corpuz, who qualified when she was five months younger than Wie had been when she set the record.
+Eight years later, Wie's mark was surpassed by fellow Hawaii-born golfer Allisen Corpuz, who qualified when she was five months younger than Wie had been when she set the record.
 Wie remained the youngest player to advance to match play in this tournament, until 2014 when Lucy Li surpassed her by one week.
 In 2001, at the age of 11, she won both the Hawaii State Women's Stroke Play Championship and the Jennie K. Wilson Women's Invitational.
 The Jennie K. Wilson Women's Invitations is the oldest and most prestigious women's amateur tournament in Hawaii.
 She also advanced into match play at the Women's U.S. Amateur Public Links Championship.

 In 2002, she won the Hawaii State Open Women's Division by thirteen shots.
 She also became the youngest player to qualify for an LPGA event, the Takefuji Classic held in Wie's home state of Hawaii.
 While she went on to miss the cut, her record stood for five more years until it was broken in 2007 by 11-year-old Ariya Jutanugarn.

 At the 2003 Kraft Nabisco Championship, Wie became the youngest player to make an LPGA cut.
 She carded a 66 in the third round, tying the amateur record for a women's major championship and qualifying her to play in the final group of the championship.
 In June 2003, Wie won the Women's Amateur Public Links tournament, becoming the youngest person ever, male or female, to win a USGA adult event.
 Later that summer, she made the cut at the US Women's Open when she was still just 13, the youngest player ever to do so.